 Kamilla began vending at art and craft shows in 2009, after being laid off from her day job.
 She started selling original sculptures, giclee prints and paintings online that same year.
 Her work is now in private collections in every one of the fifty states, as well as in Canada, Ireland, Australia and Japan.

 Kamilla met her current partner, artist and teacher Brian Carman, in 2012.
 Brian helps Kamilla with craft show logistics, as well as providing valuable art critiques and, occasionally, titles for paintings.
 When not making or selling art, the two enjoy attending baseball games, concerts, plays and films together, as well as traveling in the US and abroad.
+They will be SO happy when all that is okay again.
 They still live in Seattle, with Arianne and their cat, Minnie.